-The following table depict our customer losses to natural gas conversions from fiscal year 2009 to fiscal year 2013.
-Conversions to natural gas are increasing and we believe this may continue as natural gas has become significantly less expensive than home heating oil on an equivalent BTU basis.
+The following table depicts our customer losses to natural gas conversions from fiscal year 2010 to fiscal year 2014.
+Conversions to natural gas have increased and we believe this may continue as natural gas has become significantly less expensive than home heating oil on an equivalent BTU basis.
 In addition, the states of New York, Connecticut and Pennsylvania are seeking to encourage homeowners to expand the use of natural gas as a heating fuel through legislation and regulatory efforts.

 Fiscal Year Ended September 30,

-2013 2012 2011 2010 2009
+2014 2013 2012 2011 2010

-Customer losses to natural gas conversion (2.4%) (2.0%) (1.5%) (1.1%) (1.5%)
+Customer losses to natural gas conversion (2.2)% (2.4)% (2.0)% (1.5)% (1.1)%

-In addition to our direct customer losses to natural gas competition, any conversion to natural gas by a heating oil consumer in our geographic footprint reduces the pool of available customers from which we can gain new heating oil customers, and could have a material adverse effect on our business, operating results and financial condition.
+In addition to our direct customer losses to natural gas competition, any conversion to natural gas by a heating oil or propane consumer in our geographic footprint reduces the pool of available customers from which we can gain new customers, and could have a material adverse effect on our business, operating results and financial condition.